 Spray paint or brush on paint

 (I used an old shower curtain but you could use an old shirt, dress or anything!)

 Painting supplies (if needed)

 Use what you have on hand and really save.
 For our project we had a can of ivory spray paint on hand leftover from another project.
 It worked perfectly.
-We found the chevron fabric at Walmart for less than $3 a yard, making our total cost around just $3.
-Should we have needed a can of spray paint, our total cost still would have been about $5.
+I used fabric I had on hand from an old shower curtain, but you could use a old shirt, towels, skirt or anything else you have on hand.
+Should we have needed a can of cheap spray paint, our total cost still would have been about $1.
 Now that is a great deal!

 1. Begin by cleaning your chair well with warm, soapy water.
 Wipe clean.

 2. Remove the seat cover with a screw driver.
 This is so easy!
 It will just pop right off.